-3.4.3 FAC-C-DS Curriculum
+3.4.1 Digital Services Credential Curriculum

-The Digital IT Acquisition Professional (DITAP) program allows government and commercial acquisition training organizations to offer the DITAP curriculum.
+The Digital IT Acquisition Professional (DITAP) program allows government and commercial acquisition training organizations to offer the DITAP curriculum for the Digital Services Credential.
 The curriculum is based upon an open-source learning management system, which allows participants to interact, and features self-directed, guided and applied learning, classroom instruction, case studies, guest speakers, and hands-on skills building through a live digital assignment.
 A list of validated vendors who are authorized to provide the DITAP program is available at: https://techfarhub.cio.gov/initiatives/ditap/.